Redondo Beach, Felony Case Negotiated to Misdemeanor PC 242

 When the client’s wife contacted us, we immediately contacted the Redondo Beach City Prosecutor’s office to find out why the case was being filed as a felony.
-Our contact seemed to help, as the City Attorney agreed the case was misdemeanor in nature, not felony.
+Our contact seemed to help, as the City Prosecutor agreed the case was misdemeanor in nature, not felony.

-The case was resolved at the first pre-trial conference and Greg Hill & Associates returned a significant amount of the retainer to the Client, since the case resolved so quickly.
+The case was resolved at the first pre-trial conference and Greg Hill & Associates returned a significant amount of the retainer to the client, since the case resolved so quickly.
 There were only two appearances in court, which is far less than usual.
 Moreover, the client agreed to make all progress hearing appearances on his own.

 For more information about the difference between a felony and a misdemeanor, bail and domestic violence in general, click on the following articles:

-Watch our Video about Domestic Violence by clicking here
+Watch our Video about Domestic Violence by clicking here.